 Any marijuana strain high in CBD is high in CBDA right until you heat it, whether in a joint, a vape, or by cooking into edibles.

 Some of the most famous CBD-rich strains include:

 Final Thoughts on Cannabidiolic Acid (CBDA)

-Although CBDA is not as famous as CBD, it may still have a number of beneficial effects on our health and wellbeing.
+CBDA is not as famous as CBD.
+However, it could have several beneficial effects on our health and wellbeing.
 We are just beginning to understand the potential of CBDA, especially for conditions such as breast cancer, nausea, and vomiting.
 It is also possible that this underrated compound has many other benefits just waiting for us to discover them.

-If you want to explore the effects of CBDA on your own health, remember that it is only in raw cannabis you will destroy it by smoking or baking.
-One of the best ways to get CBDA is by adding marijuana to green smoothies or throwing a few leaves into your juicer along with a selection of fruit.
+If you want to explore the effects of CBDA on your health, remember that it is only available in raw cannabis.
+You will destroy it by smoking or baking it.
+One of the best ways to get CBDA is by adding marijuana to green smoothies or throwing a few leaves into your juicer, along with a selection of fruit.
 So next time you’re looking for a new way to consume your cannabis, why not give these ideas a try?